akabe/ocaml-numerical-analysis/README.md

   - Error function: cross-entropy
   - Layers: 4 layers + the input layer (all neurons in each layer are connected with all neurons in the lower layer.
-  - The 1st hidden layer: 10 unis, activation function = tanh
+  - The 1st hidden layer: 10 units, activation function = tanh
   - The 2nd hidden layer: 5 units, activation function = tanh
   - The output layer: 2 units (binary classification, 1-of-K coding), activation function = softmax